Metallion/vm-network-exercises/01_L1_vm_network.md

-# Set up bridged networking for VMs
+# Set up a VM with an L1 connection to the host

 Requirements: A linux machine.
 This can be a VM.